Speaking

 • Yes, Your Agile Transition Can Work.
 Many companies try to “go agile” without a definite plan, and it results in utter chaos.
 You don’t have to follow that path, even if you suspect that senior management has made this very common strategic mistake.
 You can recover from it, overcome it, and succeed, but only if you understand the good business reasons to “go agile”.
 In this talk, I share some key points about change initiatives that your organization might not have considered, insist that it’s not too late to change course, and give you some tools to adopt agile practices, principles and values successfully.

-• Integrated Tests Are A Scam.
-Integrated tests are a scam, a self-replicating virus that threatens your code base, your sanity, and your life.
+• Beware the Integrated Tests Scam.
 In this talk I discuss the viral nature of integrated tests, how they consume an organization’s precious energy, dominate the cost of a project, and leave people feeling like automated testing hurt them rather than helped them.
 I describe a simple method that programmers can use to free the project from the tyranny of the integrated test, relegated it to what it does best: helping us diagnose and fix system-level problems.

 • Surviving Your (Inevitable) Agile Transition.
 Many companies try to “go agile” without a definite plan, and it results in utter chaos.
 You don’t have to follow that path, even if you suspect that senior management has made this very common strategic mistake.
 You can recover from it, overcome it, and succeed, but only if you understand the good business reasons to “go agile”.
 In this talk, I share some key points about change initiatives that your organization might not have considered, insist that it’s not too late to change course, and give you some tools to adopt agile practices, principles and values successfully.